meAltf/Elastic-search_Kibana/full_text_search/04_relevance_query.md

   }
 }

-# match all the given words
+# match all the given words | it includes the response where both words present
 POST /articles/_search
 {
   "query": {